Gledinburgh/project-pizzabox/README.md

   for a preset pizza
   -x should be able to choose pizza and size

-- should be able to view a preview of the order in progress
-- should be able to modify the order in progress (add/remove pizza)
+-x should be able to view a preview of the order in progress -x should be able to modify the order in progress (add/remove pizza)
 - should be able to place/checkout the order in progress
 - should be able to view order history
 - should be able to make new order